omgshalihin/omgshalihin/README.md

 </details>

-I'm a junior `full-stack developer` with a strong focus on `Java`.
+I'm a `full-stack developer` with a strong focus on `Java`.
 In addition to my full stack development skills, I've a strong interest in `data analytics` and `cloud engineering`.
 I'm currently preparing for the `AWS Certified Developer - Associate certification` as I seek to expand my knowledge and capabilities in these areas.
 I'm excited to continue learning and growing as a developer, and I'm eager to contribute my skills and expertise to a team or organization.

 In my free time, I enjoy staying up to date with the latest technology trends and exploring new tools and frameworks.
 Overall, I'm a motivated and enthusiastic learner, always looking for ways to improve and make a positive impact in the tech industry.